Undermethylation Myths, MTHFR & The Great Folate Debate

 In case you haven’t yet met ….methylation….it’s an important biochemical process, in which methyl is added to particular molecules.
 Our ability to methylate impacts the expression of our genes, our ability to detoxify and our vulnerability to inflammation.

-A methylation imbalance can contribute to chronic health issues like cardiovascular disease, autoimmunity, cancer and psychiatric condition.
+A methylation imbalance can contribute to chronic health issues like cardiovascular disease, autoimmunity, cancer and psychiatric conditions.

 70% of those with a mental health condition have a methylation imbalance.
 Of those most are undermethylated, as opposed to overmethylated.